kyeokabe/crackingCodingInterview/README.md

 ```

 [LC 252 Meeting Rooms](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/252_MeetingRooms.cpp) ...
 Eassier version of meeting rooms II, but the basic idea (i.e., trick) is the same.

+[LC 41 First Missing Positive](https://github.com/kyeokabe/crackingCodingInterview/blob/master/code/LeetCode/41_FirstMissingPositive.cpp) ...
+Was able to come up with the trick.
+The trick is to use the elements as indicies and keep hopping to the corresponding element while it is a valid range and mark it (=INT_MIN) as existing. i.e., n_i = INT_MIN means that i was a positive integer in the array.